excellarateinc/voyage-app-angular/README.md

 * User Settings
 * Alerts & Notifications
 * Responsive UI for Desktop, Tablet, Mobile
+* Lazy loaded modules and AOT support to ensure high performance.
 * Integrates with the Voyage API for all data

 __Technology Stack__